Immigration / Emigration Model

 float

-the proportion of the population in that age group, year, province, and projection scenario relative to the number of births in that year, province, and projection scenario
+the proportion of the population in that age group, time interval, province, and projection scenario relative to the number of births in that time interval, province, and projection scenario

 prop_male